TimBurg/MA_thesis_markdown/source/07_theory.md

 It follows from the definition of the total differential and the chain rule that the reduced functional
 $\widetilde{J}(\varphi)= J(S(\varphi), \varphi)$ is
-fréchet-differentiable with the derivative:
+Fréchet-differentiable with the derivative:
 $$\tilde{J}'(\varphi) h = \frac{\partial}{\partial u} J(u,\varphi) p + \frac{\partial}{\partial \varphi} J (u, \varphi) h$$

-Since $E(\varphi)$ is independant of $u$, the partial derivative with respect to $u$ is just the right-hand side of the state equation:
+Since $E(\varphi)$ is independent of $u$, the partial derivative with respect to $u$ is just the right-hand side of the state equation:

 $$\frac{\partial}{\partial u} J(u, \varphi) p = F(p,\varphi) $$